Mastered-YT-Aditya/Aditya-OS/README.md

 This program is made with Scratch and Made by Mastered YT Aditya (me).
 It has Camera, Music Player, Paint & Pong Game but in future updates there also could be new programs.

-Here are the Source Code of Aditya OS.

 Aditya OS is available on:
 </span><br></p>
 <p><a href="https://masteredytaditya.gamejolt.io/aditya_os" target="_blank"><img src="https://img.itch.zone/aW1nLzEzNjM1NTcwLnBuZw==/original/MhocU0.png" alt="Aditya OS on GameJolt" title="Aditya OS on GameJolt"></a><br></p>